WAM2layers/WAM2layers/docs/installation.md

 it can be more convenient to use Conda.
 Additionally, some packages might not be available from pip on all systems.

-Again, you can use `which conda` to see if conda is available on your system.
+You can use `which conda` to see if conda is available on your system.
 If it's not, [here](https://docs.anaconda.com/free/miniconda/index.html) is a really nice walkthrough for installing miniconda.

 If you have conda installed, to set up a dedicated environment for your moisture tracking experiments do:

 ```
 # Create a fresh conda environment
-conda create --name wamenv -c conda-forge python=3.11 jupyterlab cartopy matplotlib
+conda create --name wamenv -c conda-forge python=3.11 jupyterlab cartopy

 # Activate the environment
 conda activate wamenv